parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/progression-of-symptoms.md

 **Possible problems:**

-- Large solid pieces of food going _down the wrong way_ can cause coughing and choking.
+- Large solid pieces of food **going down the wrong way** can cause coughing and choking.
 This can be very scary, but it is the body reflex to clear the throat.
 The cough itself is therefore good.
-- Smaller solids or liquids _going down the wrong way_ may reach the lungs.
+- Smaller solids or liquids **going down the wrong way** may reach the lungs.
 Here they can cause a harmful reaction in the lungs, and sometimes infection, called aspiration pneumonia.
 Recurrent debris and reaction in the lungs can cause scarring of the lungs.
-- _Pneumonia_ refers to a type of chest (lung) infection.
+- **Pneumonia** refers to a type of chest (lung) infection.
 Symptoms may include cough, shortness of breath or difficulty breathing, and fevers.
-- In this context aspiration refers to food, drink or _saliva going down the wrong way_, into the airway.
+- In this context aspiration refers to food, drink or **saliva going down the wrong way**, into the airway.

 ### What can be done

-- Guidance for self-help strategies for less severe symptoms is on the <a href="/information/managing-symptoms/swallowing" class="internal-link">_Swallowing Difficulties_</a> page.
+- Guidance for self-help strategies for less severe symptoms is on the <a href="/information/managing-symptoms/swallowing" class="internal-link">Swallowing Difficulties</a> page.
 - If you have not already done so, or if the situation has changed, talk to your GP about referral to a Speech & Language Therapist (SLT) for a further assessment.
 - If food or drink makes someone cough, encourage the cough to help clear the food or drink from the airway.
 - SLT’s may make recommendations.
 These may be changes in consistency of the food and drink you take in.
 Such changes are to reduce the risk of aspiration pneumonia.
 - There are medical options that could be used for artificial feeding and hydration.
-However, they do not remove the risk of saliva _going down the wrong way._ Artificial feeding and hydration comes with risks and tube insertion may be distressing.
+However, they do not remove the risk of saliva **going down the wrong way**.
+Artificial feeding and hydration comes with risks and tube insertion may be distressing.
 - Some people prefer to accept the risk of food or drink going down the wrong way, so continue to eat and drink by mouth.
-- More information on artificial feeding is on the <a href="/information/living-with-parkinsons/planning-and-future-care/future-care-options" class="internal-link">_Future Care Options_</a> page.
+- More information on artificial feeding is on the <a href="/information/living-with-parkinsons/planning-and-future-care/future-care-options" class="internal-link">Future Care Options</a> page.

 ## Useful Organisations & Contacts